-A range of meteorological data fields that might contribute to predicting the AMDAR PBLH were initially selected from the ERA5 reanalysis, including its own PBLH (named as boundary layer height in ERA5), surface pressure, trapping layer base height, 2-m temperature, skin temperature, cloud base height, evaporation, friction velocity, surface latent/sensible heat fluxes, surface net solar radiation, total precipitation, vertical integral of total energy, vertically integrated moisture divergence, and 100-m wind speed.
-Because the impacts of these environmental factors on the PBLH may not be instantaneous, these data fields were also sampled at 1, 2, and 3 hours prior to the AMDAR observation time.
-Although the same meteorological data fields can be sampled from other model or reanalysis datasets, we found that ERA5 in general gives the best performance.
-Besides the meteorological factors, geographical factors were also interpolated spatially and added as predictors, including the surface elevation (Danielson and Gesch, 2011), distance to the nearest ocean coastline (NASA, 2022), and estimation of land fraction in the vicinity from the $0.25 \times 0.3125^{\circ}$ land fraction field from the GEOS-FP model (Lucchesi, 2018).
-In addition, we included the year and the day of year in the predictors to account for systematic observation-model mismatches with seasonal

-- and inter-annual variations.
-In total these add up to nearly 100 predictors.
-Although increasing the number of predictors will usually enhance the prediction power of the model, it is also desirable to use a parsimonious model that keeps predictors that make the most physical sense.
+A range of meteorological data fields that might contribute to predicting the AMDAR PBLH were initially selected from the ERA5 reanalysis, including its own PBLH (named boundary layer height in ERA5), surface pressure, trapping layer base height, 2 m temperature, skin temperature, cloud base height, evaporation, friction velocity, surface latent/sensible heat fluxes, surface net solar radiation, total precipitation, vertical integral of total energy, vertically integrated moisture divergence, and 100 m wind speed.
+Because the impacts of these environmental factors on the PBLH may not be instantaneous, these data fields were also sampled at 1, 2, and 3 h prior to the AMDAR observation time.
+Although the same meteorological data fields can be sampled from other model or reanalysis datasets, we found that ERA5 generally gives the best performance.
+Besides the meteorological factors, geographical factors were also interpolated spatially and added as predictors, including the surface elevation (Danielson and Gesch, 2011), distance to the nearest ocean coastline (NASA, 2022), and estimation of land fraction in the vicinity of the $0.25^{\circ} \times 0.3125^{\circ}$ land fraction field from the GEOS-FP model (Lucchesi, 2018).
+In addition, we included the year and the day of year in the predictors to account for systematic observation-model mismatches with seasonal and interannual variations.
+In total, these add up to nearly 100 predictors.
+Although increasing the number of predictors will usually enhance the prediction power of the model, it is also desirable to use a parsimonious model that retains predictors that make the most physical sense.
 To this end, we compared the relative importance of candidate predictors by running an inclusive model with all predictors using the permutation importance and the SHapely Additive exPlanations (SHAP) approaches.
-The permutation feature importance is defined to be the decrease in the model RMSE when the tabulated values from a single - 285 predictor are randomly shuffled (Pedregosa et al., 2011).
-This procedure breaks the relationship between the predictor and the response and thus quantifies how the model depends on the predictor.
-One drawback is that the permutation importance from a predictor may be underestimated if it is strongly correlated with other predictors.
-Correlation between predictors is significant especially between the same meteorological data at different lag hours.
-As such, we also incorporated the results from the SHAP approach that computes the contribution of each feature to the prediction based on coalitional game theory while considering - 290 feature interactions (Lundberg and Lee, 2017).
-Figure 5 shows the relative importance of the top 20 predictors calculated from these two approaches.
-Although the two algorithms work with different principles, the predictors identified with leading contributions to the overall model predicting power are generally consistent.
-We selected 14 predictors highlighted by red color in Fig. 5 in the final model.
-These include the boundary layer height, 2-m temperature, sensible heat flux, skin temperature, surface net solar radiation, distance to the ocean, land fraction, elevation, and year.
-The significance of year as a predictor - 295 indicates interannual variations that cannot be explained by other physics-based predictors.
+The permutation feature importance is defined as the decrease in the model RMSE when the tabulated values from a single predictor are randomly shuffled (Pedregosa et al., 2011).
+This procedure breaks the relationship between the predictor and the response and, thus, quantifies how the model depends on the predictor.
+One drawback is that the permutation importance of a predictor may be underestimated if it is strongly correlated with other predictors.
+Correlation between predictors is significant, especially between the same meteorological data at different lag hours.
+As such, we also incorporated the results from the SHAP approach that computes the contribution of each feature to the prediction based on coalitional game theory while considering feature interactions (Lundberg and Lee, 2017).
+Figure 5 shows the relative importance of the top 20 predictors calculated using these two approaches.
+Although the two algorithms employ different principles, the predictors identified with leading contributions to the overall model predictive power are generally consistent.
+We selected 14 predictors, highlighted in red in Fig. 5, in the final model.
+These include the boundary layer height, 2 m temperature, sensible heat flux, skin temperature, surface net solar radiation, distance to the ocean, land fraction, elevation, and year.
+The significance of year as a predictor indicates interannual variations that cannot be explained by other physicsbased predictors.
 Therefore, this model should be used during the years when AMDAR data are available.
-Besides the concurrent hour boundary layer height, the boundary layer height data up to 3 hours prior were included, and the 2-m temperature and surface sensible heat flux 1 hour prior were also included.
+Besides the concurrent-hour boundary layer height, the boundary layer height data up to 3 h prior were included, and the 2 m temperature and surface sensible heat flux 1 h prior were also included.